Table of Contents

 The Vice Chair of the Faculty shall have the following duties:

-- convening and chairing the Academic Senate and the Executive Committee in the absence of the Chair
+1. convening and chairing the Senate and the Executive Committee in the absence of the Chair

-- regularly consulting with the Chair of the Faculty and the Past Chair, when occupied
+2. regularly consulting with the Chair of the Faculty and the Past Chair (when occupied)

-- serving as Structure and Functions Committee liaison to the Executive Committee and the Academic Senate
+3. serving as Structure and Functions Committee liaison to the Executive Committee and the Senate

-- attending selected administrative committee meetings requiring faculty consultation as assigned by the Chair of the Faculty.
+4. attending selected administrative committee meetings requiring faculty consultation as assigned by the Chair of the Faculty

-The Past Chair of the Faculty shall serve a one year term as a member of the Academic Senate and the Executive Committee and shall have the following duties:
+The Immediate Past Chair of the Faculty shall serve a one-year term as a member of the Senate and the Executive Committee and shall have the following duties:

-- convening and chairing the Academic Senate in the absence of the Chair and the Vice Chair
+1. convening and chairing the Senate in the absence of the Chair and the Vice Chair

 1.5 DUTIES OF THE SECRETARY OF THE SENATE

-- The Secretary of the Senate shall have the following duties:
+The Secretary of the Senate shall have the following duties, which may be delegated to Senate support staff:

 1.6 NOMINATION AND ELECTION

-The Structure and Functions Subcommittee shall solicit nominations for the Chair, Vice Chair and the Secretary of the Faculty/Senate.
-Additional nominations may be made on the floor of the Academic Senate, with concurrence of the nominee.
+The Structure and Functions Subcommittee shall solicit nominations for the Chair, Vice Chair, and the Secretary of the Faculty/Senate.
+Additional nominations may be made on the floor of the Senate, with concurrence of the nominee.
 These nominations shall be published to the faculty and additional nominations may be made by any faculty member with the concurrence of the nominee within one week after such publication.
-There shall be at least twice the number of nominees to a given position as there are vacancies.
-Election shall be by majority vote.
-However, if there is only one nominee at the end of the above procedure, the Academic Senate can by a majority vote waive the requirement for twice the number of nominees for each position and authorize the holding of the election with fewer nominees.
+Election shall be by majority vote (see Article V, Section 2 for additional guidance).

 1.7 REPLACEMENT